Certificate in Spiritual Direction

 Specific practices guide the Benedictine way of living, four of which are integrated into the spiritual direction courses for the certificate:

-Traditional lectio divina (prayerful reading of scripture) prepares us to approach our lived experience contemplatively, to listen for our own sacred story as we practice lectio on life.
+Lectio on Life Traditional lectio divina (prayerful reading of scripture) prepares us to approach our lived experience contemplatively.

-Yielding to God's presence in the givens of life, staying with (stability) rather than escaping our experiences, frees us to be fully alive in the here-and-now.
+Stability Yielding to God's presence in the givens of life, staying with rather than escaping our experiences, frees us to be fully alive in the now.

-Accepting that we are called to continual conversion (conversation morum) increases our desire to listen for God's on-going call and to be faithful to the life to which we are called.
+Conversion of Life Accepting that we are called to continual conversion increases our desire to listen and be faithful to God's call.